Why Cardholder Data on Threads Is a Growing Risk for Fraud & Security Teams

 The risk exposed consumer data poses for your business can impact your organization’s bottom line just as much as if the threat were to come from inside the house via an exposed employee or vendor.
 It’s imperative you have visibility into the stolen data being used to potentially create fraudulent accounts or transactions.

-Identify exposed customer data that could be putting your business at risk.
+Identify the compromised customer data that has your business at risk.

 Keep reading